 Modern all-electric houses and those with home car chargers require larger batteries for maximum self-consumption.
 Our free solar and battery sizing calculator can help you find the right size for your home.

 What is the average price of a home battery system?

-Battery capacity, expressed in kilowatt-hours (kWh), and the solar or hybrid inverter are used to determine the final price of a home battery system.
+Battery capacity, expressed in kilowatt-hours (kWh), and the solar or hybrid inverter are used to determine the final cost of a home battery system.

-Depending on the size, capacity, backup power needs, and kind of hybrid inverter needed, the price of a home battery can range from $3,000 for a smaller 3 to 4 kWh battery to $15,000 for a larger 12 to 15 kWh battery.
+Depending on the size, capacity, backup power needs, and kind of hybrid inverter needed, the cost of a home battery can range from $3,000 for a smaller 3 to 4 kWh battery to $15,000 for a more robust 12 to 15 kWh battery.

 Battery Ready System: What Is It?

 A solar system that employs a hybrid inverter instead of a standard solar inverter is marketed as a battery-ready system.
 If you plan on adding a battery in the future, a hybrid inverter will make the process much simpler.